utah-cs4470-sp23/class/assignment4/README.md

 command line option on `007.jpl`.

-To test your typechecker, go to your compiler's root directory and run `BLA/jpl/assignment4/test-subset-typechecker` where `BLA` is whereever you checked out the `jpl` repository.
+To test your typechecker, go to your compiler's root directory and run `BLA/jpl/assignment4/test-subset-typechecker` where `BLA` is wherever you checked out the `jpl` repository.
 This script will invoke your makefile using commands such as `make run-a4t TEST=007.jpl` and compare your output against the reference output.

-As mentioned above, we are not going to perform automated testing of your flattened code because there are many subtlties in how you traverse the AST that change the order of statements and temporary variables.
+As mentioned above, we are not going to perform automated testing of your flattened code because there are many subtleties in how you traverse the AST that change the order of statements and temporary variables.
 However, we ask that you check (by hand) that your flattened output is equivalent to ours, by looking at the